Skip to content

 The RoleModificationOrigin tracks why a role change occurred:

 The Filament UI prevents manual assignment and removal for assignment-locked roles.
-Programmatic origins are always allowed — the lock is not enforced at the domain layer.
+Programmatic origins are allowed; the lock is not enforced at the domain layer.

 When editing a role’s permissions in Filament, syncPermissionsWithAudit() creates an audit entry with before/after snapshots of the permission set.
 An audit entry is only created when the permissions actually change.

-The TracksPermissionSources trait on the User model enables fine-grained checks when you need to know not just if a user has a permission, but which role grants it.
+The TracksPermissionSources trait on the User model lets you check not just if a user has a permission, but which role grants it.